SakthiSivakumar-io/zepto-retail-inventory-intelligence-dashboard/README.md

 # Project Outcome

-The dashboard provides inventory managers and business stakeholders with a centralized platform for inventory monitoring, inventory risk identification, replenishment planning, and executive decision support.
+The solution provides inventory managers and business stakeholders with a centralized platform for inventory monitoring, inventory risk identification, replenishment planning, and executive decision support.

 ---

-## About the Developer
+# About the Developer

 **Sakthi Sivakumar**

 Inventory Management Professional transitioning into Data Analytics.

-Skills:
+### Skills

 Power BI • DAX • Power Query • Excel • SQL

+---

+⭐ If you found this project useful, consider giving it a star.